Kawasaki Ki-48: Operators

-Survivors
+Surviving aircraft

 There is a Ki-48 on display at the Museum of the Great Patriotic War, Moscow.

 The China Aviation Museum in Datangshan has a Kawasaki Ki-48 in Chinese Liberation Army Air Force colours.
 Some of the parts of the airplane are reproduced.

 The Indonesian Air Force Museum in Yogyakarta is also known to have a Ki-48 in its collection.